syedhammad618/dev.to/src/firstpost.md

 So, MASM stands for Microsoft Assembler , and is a pretty popular assembler .
 Other options for assembler(for x86) include :
-1. NASM : open source and pretty powerful  [NASM](https://www.nasm.us/)
+1. NASM : open source and pretty powerful: [NASM](https://www.nasm.us/)
-2. GAS : open source , but uses the AT&T based writing style not the popualr INTEL one .[GAS](http://tigcc.ticalc.org/doc/gnuasm.html)
+2. GAS : open source , but uses the AT&T based writing style not the popualr INTEL one: [GAS](http://tigcc.ticalc.org/doc/gnuasm.html)